Gogra, Ladakh

-is a pasture and campsite in the Ladakh union territory of India, near its disputed border with China.
+is a pasture and campsite in the Ladakh union territory of India, near the Line of Actual Control with China.
 It is located in the Kugrang River valley, a branch valley of Chang Chenmo Valley, where the Changlung River flows into Kugrang.
 During the times of the British Raj, Gogra was a halting spot for travellers to Central Asia via the 'Chang Chenmo route', who proceeded through the Changlung river valley and the Aksai Chin plateau.

 In the late 1950s, China began to claim the Changlung river valley as its own territory.
-Clashes occurred here during the 1962 Sino-Indian War.
+India established an outpost on a low pass overlooking the Nala Junction on 2 July 1962.
+Clashes occurred during the Sino-Indian War but the post held out.

 During the 2020–2022 skirmishes, the area around Gogra was again a scene of conflict, and continues to be a subject of active dispute between the two countries.

 Geography

 The Chang Chenmo ("Great Northern") Valley lies in a depression between the Karakoram Range in the north and the Chang Chenmo Range in the south.

 The Changchenmo river flows through the depression, originating near Lanak La and joining the Shyok River in the west.

-Immediately to the north of Chang Chenmo, the Karakoram range divides into multiple branches, between which lie the Kugrang Valley and Changlung Valley, both running northwest–southeast.
-The Kugrang river flows southeast within territory under present Indian control, joining the Chang Chenmo River near Hot Springs (also called Kyam or Kayam).
-The Changlung river flows in territory under present Chinese control, but bends southwest a little above this junction and flows into the Kugrang River near the pasture of Gogra.
+Immediately to the north of Chang Chenmo, the Karakoram range divides into multiple branches.
+The western branch lies between the Shyok River valley and the Kugrang valley, the middle branch between the Kugrang and Changlung valleys, and the eastern branch to the east of the Changlung valley.
+The Kugrang river flows southeast within the territory under present Indian control, joining the Chang Chenmo River near Hot Springs (also called Kyam or Kayam).
+The Changlung river flows in a parallel valley to the northeast in territory under present Chinese control, but eventually joins the Kugrang river near Gogra.
 The combined river of Kugrang and Changlung is much more voluminous than the Changchenmo stream flowing from Lanak La, so much so that Hedin regarded Changchenmo as a tributary of Kugrang.

 Gogra thus forms a key link, connecting the Kugrang valley, Changlung valley and Chang Chenmo.

 It was also called "Nala Junction" or "Nullah Junction" (junction of rivers) by the Indian military in the 1950s and 1960s.

 The Chang Chenmo river as well as its tributaries flow on gravel beds which are essentially barren.
 The valleys are dotted with occasional alluvial patches where vegetation is found.
 Hot Springs and Gogra are two such patches.
 They were historical halting places for travellers and trading caravans, with a supply of water, fuel and fodder.
 Nomadic Ladakhi graziers also used them for grazing cattle.